Useful information for incoming students

 A photocopy of the student’s passport.

-A proof of valid insurance coverage for a year-long stay in Poland.
+Proof of valid insurance coverage for a year-long stay in Poland.

 The application fees remain the same when students apply for the consecutive extensions of the temporary stay card.
 The applications for the extensions should be submitted to the visa office no later than 45 days before the expiration date.